-4.8.5.3 Type Conversion of Integer to Enumeration Values
+4.8.5.3 Integer Conversion to Enumeration Value

 Whenever an enumeration type is defined, a type conversion function with the same name and in the same scope as the enumeration type is implicitly defined.
 This function can be used in an expression to convert an integer value to the corresponding (as described in section 4.8.5.2) enumeration value.